burchfisher/Sentinel-2-orbit-viz/README.md

 # Sentinel-2 Orbit Visualization

-An interactive HTML visualization of the tandem orbits of the **Sentinel-2** satellite constellation, showing their cumulative swath coverage over a full 8-day repeat cycle.
+An interactive HTML visualization of the tandem orbits of **Sentinel-2A** and **Sentinel-2B**, showing their cumulative swath coverage over a full 8-day repeat cycle.

 ## 🌍 Live Demo